 The dash was covered up, suggesting some changes inside as well.
 A key update inside should be the addition of the latest version of Mercedes' MBUX infotainment system.

-The G 63 is powered by a twin-turbo 4.0-liter V-8 good for 577 hp and 627 lb-ft of torque.
+The G 63 is powered by a twin-turbocharged 4.0-liter V-8 good for 577 hp.
 While AMG has just launched a plug-in hybrid powertrain using this V-8 in the form of the GT 63 S E Performance 4-Door Coupe and S 63 E Performance, don't expect the G 63 to go the plug-in hybrid route just yet.

 A more likely bet is the addition of the mild-hybrid system already offered with the 4.0-liter V-8 in some Mercedes models.
-The system features an electric motor capable of adding a temporary boost of 21 hp and 184 lb-ft.
-An electric powertrain is planned for the G-Class, though it won't arrive until 2024.
+The system features an electric motor capable of adding a temporary boost of 21 hp.
+An electric powertrain is planned for the G-Class, in a model dubbed the EQG.
+It's also out testing and is due to arrive in 2024.

-A repeat of the 4x4 Squared option complete with portal axles was also added to the G 63 lineup overseas earlier this year, though the availability of this option in the U.S. is yet to be announced.
+A repeat of the 4x4 Squared option complete with portal axles was also added to the G 63 lineup overseas last year, though the availability of this option in the U.S. is yet to be announced.